zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_01_en-US_THE_ARCHITECTURE_OF_RESONANCE.md

 You cannot cultivate what you cannot assess.
 Effective container work requires accurate diagnosis of current state, identification of limitations, and tracking of progress over time.

-This chapter provides diagnostic frameworks—tools for seeing the container clearly.
+This chapter provides diagnostic frameworks, tools for seeing the container clearly.
 Some can be self-applied; others require external observation.
 All require honesty.

 ## 6.2 — The Breath Diagnostic